jonathan-ouimet-revelate/query-api-snowflake/README.md

 The builder includes only explicitly named bundle files, refuses to overwrite an existing ZIP, and checks ZIP integrity.
 It does not scan arbitrary request settings for accidentally inserted secrets: NEVER add credentials to the project before packaging.

 The offline suite covers direct/exchange authentication shapes, response validation, pagination beyond an invocation cap, resume after failure, bounded retries, Retry-After, redirection blocking, malformed/oversized responses, transaction rollback simulation, and incomplete-run isolation.
 The worksheet embeds the same ingest.py source.

-The SE deployment statements executed successfully, and a manual live extraction loaded all 72 records from four pages.
-Concurrent invocation and source-mutation tests have not been performed.
-The exported setup.sql uses config.se.json but an inert secret placeholder; do not rerun it against existing SE objects.
-This is a source/deployment bundle, not a database backup: loaded records and real credentials are excluded.

 ## References